thewca/db-sanity-check/README.md

 ## Setup local database

-You can use an internal database for handling WCA data and also the batch status.
+You should an internal database for handling WCA data.

 In case you do not have it installed yet, you will need to get MySQL.